Cantera/workshop-websites/README.md

 ---
-title: Cantera Workshop at NCM 2021
+title: Cantera Workshop at International Symposium on Combustion 2022
 permalink: /index
 ---

-## Sunday, May 23
+## Friday 22 July to Saturday 23 July 2022

-## Virtual Online
+## In-person workshop

 Cantera is an open-source suite of object-oriented software tools for problems involving kinetics, thermodynamics, and/or transport.
 Among other things, it can be used to: